askeksa/Rose/README.txt

 noted, these are all optional and can appear in any order.
 The various kinds of declarations are described in the following:

+A part declaration includes the declarations from another file at the point of the part declaration.
+The path of the file to be included is relative to the file into which it is included.

+- part <filename>

+Where <filename> is the name of the file to be included, in double quotes.

 A form declaration has four numbers which specify the width and height in pixels, the number of layers, and the number of colors in each layer,
 respectively: